-Chi-Hang Fred Fung \

-H. F. Chau
+Chi-Hang Fred Fung^{1,} and H. F. Chau1

-Department of Physics and Center of Theoretical and Computational Physics, University of Hong Kong, Pokfulam Road, Hong Kong
+1Department of Physics and Center of Theoretical and Computational Physics, University of Hong Kong, Pokfulam Road, Hong Kong

-The speed of any quantum process is limited by quantum mechanics via time-energy uncer-Abstract. tainty relations and they imply that time and energy are tradeoff with each other.
-As such, we propose to measure the time-energy as a single unit for quantum channels.
+The speed of any quantum process is limited by quantum mechanics via time-energy uncertainty relations and they imply that time and energy are tradeoff against each other.
+As such, in this paper, we propose to measure the time-energy as a single unit for quantum channels.
 We consider a time-energy measure for quantum channels and compute lower and upper bounds of it using the channel Kraus operators.
-For a special class of channels (which includes the depolarizing channel), we obtain the exact value of the timeenergy measure.
+For a special class of channels (which includes the depolarizing channel), we can obtain the exact value of the time-energy measure.
 Our result can be used to compare the time-energy resources of similar quantum processes.
 In particular, we show that erasing quantum information requires $\sqrt{(n+1)/n}$ times more time-energy resource than erasing classical information, where n is the system dimension.
-This work is published in [1].